nikolay-qa/api_testing_first_step_flask_pytest/README.md

-Creating flask server and test for it - pytest
+Creating flask server and test for it using pytest